 The annual Dana Point Festival of Whales occurs in March, with so much to do that it stretches over two weekends.

-Whale Watching Cruises from Dana Point
+Cruises From Dana Point

+Dana Point is the best spot for whale watching in the OC.
+It's easy to know that from the enthusiastic reviews from people who watched whales from there.
 That could be because of Dana Point's two-mile-wide, east-west facing coastline.
-It draws the whales and dolphins closer to the shore.
+It draws the whales and dolphins close to the shore.
 But whatever the reason, Dana Point is the place to go for a fun whale watching experience.

-Captain Dave's is a very highly rated whale watch operator in Dana Point.
+Captain Dave's is a highly rated whale watch operator in Dana Point.
 They have the best-equipped boats (and the best guest reviews) in all of California.
 Their catamaran is equipped with underwater hydrophones so you can hear the animals' calls.

-Captain Dave also has underwater viewing pods that can bring you eye to eye with those amazing creatures, without getting wet.
-The experience is so good that it prompted the local CBS television affiliate to exclaim: "…this tour offers the best whale watching in the world!"
+Captain Dave also has underwater viewing pods that can bring you eye to eye with those amazing creatures without getting wet.
+The experience is so good that it prompted the local CBS television affiliate to exclaim, "…this tour offers the best whale watching in the world!"

 You can also watch your whales with Dana Wharf Fishing and Whale Watching, a locally owned company with decades of experience.

-Whale Watching Cruises from Newport Beach
+Cruises From Newport Beach

 Newport Landing offers whale watching cruises from the Balboa Fun Zone.

 The best place to watch whales from land near Dana Point is from the trail along the headlands near the marina, but it's not the only place you can try.

 Whale watching trips are somewhat expensive.
 You may be tempted to go for the lowest price, but that could be a mistake.
-If you're looking for that trip of a lifetime, your whale watch may not be the time to go bargain-shopping.
+If you're looking for that trip of a lifetime, your whale watch excursion may not be the time to go bargain-shopping.

+If you're looking for a whale watching discount, you may find one using online services like Groupon.
 But beware.
 Lots of online whale-watching reviews that include complaints talk about hidden costs and poor quality.
-In fact, the poorer the quality of the trip, the more likely you are to find a discount.
+The poorer the quality of the trip, the more likely you are to find a discount.